softkeldozy/softkeldozy/README.md

 ## I'm a Tech Enthusiast, Developer, and love to study

 - 🌱 I’m currently learning everything Dart, Flutter, NodeJs, Javascript, React, MongoDB and Firestore🤣
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers and You
 - 🥅 2023 Goals: Learn more about web3
 - ⚡ Fun fact:
 - 👀 I’m interested in ...Backend Web Development and Mobile Development